TheAngusMcFire/AvrNetworkingExample/README.md

 The Key is to structure the code into different layers and define fixed interfaces
 which can be reused with different microcontrollers and different architectures.

+I stopped with a basic application independent UDP implementation (ignored ports) because I think i can do a better and more efficient implementation.

 ## Note:
 The Atmega32 is for the AVR Net io board from pollin.de